 - If you have dental insurance, bring the necessary insurance cards you may have at this time.
 This will save time and allow us to help you process any claims.

 IMPORTANT: All patients under the age of 18 must be accompanied by a parent or guardian.

 Please alert the office if you have a medical condition that may be of concern prior to treatment (i.e., diabetes, high blood pressure, artificial heart valves and joints, rheumatic fever, etc.) or if you are currently taking any medication (i.e., heart medications, aspirin, anticoagulant therapy, etc.).
 Some conditions require premedication for dental work and cleanings.
 For example, you may have a complete hip replacement, many times this requires premedication before dental work including cleanings.
 It would be advised that you call your orthopedic surgeon to see if premedication is needed for dental procedures and cleanings.
 Otherwise, we can call the orthopedic surgeon after your first visit.

-If your dentist or physician has taken X-rays, please request that they forward them to our office.
-If there is not enough time, please pick them up and bring them to our office.
+If your dentist or physician has taken X-rays, please request your X-rays from them ahead of time and bring them to our office on the day of your appointment.
 If additional X-rays are necessary, they can be taken at our facility.